rongrimes/spider/README.md

 # spider
 The **Spider** project is a fusion of two current interests:
 * Art Metal class
-* Raspberry PI and related hardware software.
+* Raspberry Pi and related hardware software.

 As with the ![Chocolate Box News Reader](https://github.com/rongrimes/paxnews) ("paxnews"), the project grew organically.
 That is I only had a rough idea how it would all look at the end but progresson was consistent over a number of months.
 You could say that, he is an organic spider (best kind!).